Medical Abortion (At-Home Abortion)

-- At the clinic you will swallow the first pill Mifepristone (also known as ‘RU-486’) or get an injection of Methotrexate if clinically evaluated.
+You will swallow the first pill Mifepristone (also known as ‘RU-486’).
 It is not unusual to have some spotting or even bleeding after the first medication but the procedure is not yet complete.

-- At home you will take the Misoprostol tablets, which are taken orally, causing the uterus to contract and empty.
-You will take these pills 1 to 2 days later at home considering your doctor’s recommendations and your personal schedule.
+You will take the Misoprostol tablets, which are taken orally, helping the uterus to contract and empty.
+You will take these pills 12 to 48 hours later, considering your doctor’s recommendations and your personal schedule.
 After you take the Misoprostol you will have bleeding and strong cramping that may be severe, dramatic or simply similar to one of your “bad” periods.
 This may last a few hours.

 - Heating pad can help with the cramps.

 - You may experience nausea, vomiting, diarrhea, fever, chills, or feel tired.
-These symptoms usually last a short time and stop on their own.
+These symptoms usually last only a short time and stop on their own.
 Everyone’s experience and comfort levels will be different.

 Plan a follow-up visit in 2 to 3 weeks.
 It is very important for patients to have a follow-up examination especially if pregnancy symptoms have not decreased.

 - Return to Falls Church Healthcare Center or

 - Return to your own Gynecologist and report back to us

 We encourage and will assist you in exploring various family planning/birth control options.